glennquah/Bites-by-Bytes/README.md

 ## Description

-**Bytes By Bytes** is a pioneering digital platform dedicated to revolutionizing meal tracking.
+**Bytes By Bytes** is a Telegram Bot dedicated to revolutionizing meal tracking.
 Designed for a wide array of users—from mothers monitoring their children's nutrition, individuals battling anorexia seeking encouragement, to partners desiring to stay connected through shared meals—**Bytes By Bytes** simplifies meal logging with succinct descriptions.
 This platform is not just about tracking; it's about connecting.
 By promoting meal transparency, it encourages users to forge meaningful social bonds, making nutritional wellness a shared journey.

 ## Purpose